-Trabectedin is a chemotherapy drug and is also known by its brand name, Yondelis.
+Trabectedin is the name of a chemotherapy drug.
+It is also known as Yondelis.

 It is a treatment for:

-- advanced soft tissue sarcoma (for people who have already had treatment with, or are unable to have ifosfamide and an anthracycline chemotherapy such as doxorubicin)
+- soft tissue sarcoma that has spread to other parts of the body (advanced cancer).
+It is for people who have already had treatment with, or are unable to have, ifosfamide and an anthracycline chemotherapy such as doxorubicin

-- ovarian cancer that has come back (in combination with another chemotherapy drug called liposomal doxorubicin)
+- ovarian cancer that has come back (relapsed).
+You have it with another chemotherapy drug called liposomal doxorubicin

 How do you have trabectedin?